Types Of Inheritance In Python: Complete Guide With Examples

 Output:

 From the above output, it is clear that the statement from the class Dog was printed instead of the statement in the class Animal.
-Thus, this is how the single inheritance takes place.
+Thus, this is how single inheritance takes place.

 In multiple inheritance, one child class can have multiple parent classes.
 This kind of inheritance is useful when you need to combine the functionalities from different sources.

-Let us consider an example where the class employee is the child class that has Company class and Person class as the multiple base classes.
+Let us consider an example where the class employee is the child class that has the Company class and Person class as the multiple base classes.
 The employee class can inherit attributes from both of these classes.

 The Python program for the same is given below.
 Have a look at it to understand the implementation.